High availability with Azure Cosmos DB

 |Operation type||Single region||Multi-region (single region writes)||Multi-region (multi-region writes)|

-High availability with Cosmos DB in the face of regional outages
+High availability with Cosmos DB in the event of regional outages

-Regional outages aren't uncommon, and Azure Cosmos DB makes sure your database is always available.
-The following details capture Cosmos DB behavior during an outage, depending on your Cosmos account's configuration:
+Regional outages aren't uncommon, and Azure Cosmos DB makes sure your database is always highly available.
+The following details capture Cosmos DB behavior during an outage, depending on your Cosmos account configuration:

 With Cosmos DB, before a write operation is acknowledged to the client, the data is durably committed by a quorum of replicas within the region that accepts the write operations.

 Multi-region accounts configured with multiple-write regions will be highly available for both writes and reads.
 Regional failovers are instantaneous and don't require any changes from the application.